wardxela/rwx/apps/solidjs/README.md

 ## Building

-Solid apps are built with _presets_, which optimise your project for deployment to different environments.
+Solid apps are built with _presets_, which optimize your project for deployment to different environments.

 By default, `bun run build` will generate a Node app that you can run with `npm start`.
 To use a different preset, add it to the `devDependencies` in `package.json` and specify in your `app.config.js`.